 Before learning how to migrate Windows 11 or Windows 10 to M.2 SSD, you may want to know more about this type of SSD.

 An M.2 SSD, originally known as the Next-Generation Form Factor (NGFF), is a solid-state drive that conforms to a computer industry specification written for internally mounted storage expansion cards of a small form factor.

 It takes up less room than 2.5-inch SSDs or HDDs, and is generally faster.
-As a result, there's a growing need to migrate Windows 10 to M.2 SSD nowadays.
+As a result, there's a growing need to migrate Windows 10/11 to M.2 SSD nowadays.

 Next, I will walk you through the detailed steps of each way.

 Way 1.
-Using Windows built-in tool to transfer Windows 10 to M.2 SSD
+Transfer Windows 10/11 to M.2 SSD (Windows tool)

 Step 3.
 The system drive and system reserved drive are included by default.
 Click Next to continue.

 Step 4.
 Confirm the settings and click Start Backup.

 After creating a system image in Windows 10, you can easily migrate OS to M.2 SSD.
 The process requires an installation disc for boot.
 Please download Windows 10 Media Creation tool in the Microsoft software download page and create a bootable USB with it.

 Then, you can insert the bootable USB drive into your computer for system image recovery.
 The detailed steps are below: